-Black-grass control does not start with a pre-emergence herbicide.
+Black-grass control does not start with pre-emergence herbicide programme.
 Doing everything possible to reduce the weed population before you drill a crop is key, and it means making good management decisions right from the off.
 Below is our guide to managing black-grass from harvest to drilling, starting with six general principles.

 - Don’t plan on the back of last season – the right decision depends on the conditions in the field.
 But always factor in previous seasons' cultivations to understand the black-grass seedbank.

 - Delayed drilling of winter wheat is a vital tool to control black-grass – cultivation needs to maximise the possible drilling window.

 - Cultivation and establishment needs to create conditions for healthy, vigorous crops that can compete with black-grass.
 There is often a compromise between the ideal drilling date for early vigour and missing the main autumn flush of black-grass.